lissarubi/markpdf/README.md

 An example of Landscape format applied to MarkPDF is [this README in Landscape Format](https://github.com/edersonferreira/markpdf/blob/master/examples/landscape.pdf)

+## Switching Path

+If you want to switch the output file directory and the pathname (name of the file), use `--path` or `-p` like:

+`markpdf myExemple.md --path MyDir/MyPdf.pdf`

+or

+`markpdf myExemple.md -p MyDir/MyPdf.pdf`

 ## Mpdf (MarkPDF config file)

 If you have a project, what uses a certain format, theme and/or landscape, you can define a file called `mpdf.json` in the main tree of your project, the `mpdf.json` content have to be like: